SorraTheOrc/florence_win8/README.md

 -----------

 Florence widgets are widgets built using the templating system in Apache Wookie.
 To build the widgets in the "widgets" directory you must first checkout Apache Wookie into a directory called wookie alongside your florence_win8 checkout.

+The Client application uses the Connector library provided by Apache Wookie.